-The primary work products of an SE-CMM appraisal are a findings briefing and an appraisal report.
+Recording tailoring information In tailoring any appraisal method, it is important to note what aspects and parameters of the method have been tailored, so that people who use the data gathered from that appraisal can understand the context from which the data were collected.
+This tailoring information should be recorded in the appraisal plan.
+Results The primary work products of an SE-CMM appraisal are a findings briefing and an appraisal report.
 The findings briefing is presented at the end of the on-site period of the appraisal and will include a process capability profile and appraisal findings, which address both strengths and weaknesses of the appraised entity.
 The weaknesses are typically limited to approximately seven synthesized findings to keep the scope of issues to a number that the organization can manage.
 The appraisal report is written by the appraisal team after the on-site period; it includes more detail on each of the findings and specific recommendations for process improvement focused on the findings.
 Chapter 3 discusses the process capability profile and other aspects of developing appraisal results.

-Labor requirements

-Table 1-1 defines typical labor requirements for a complete appraisal (e.g., all SE-CMM process areas applied to three to four projects or equivalent).
+Labor requirements Table 1-1 defines typical labor requirements for a complete appraisal (e.g., all SE-CMM process areas applied to three to four projects or equivalent).
 Labor requirements can be tailored as a function of the scope of the appraisal.
-A typical schedule and labor template is included in Appendix D. The hours for the facilitator include the time for all phases.
+Typical schedule and labor templates are included in Appendix D. The hours for the facilitator include the time for all phases.
 The hours for other roles are for the on-site phase only.
 Descriptions of the appraisal roles are found in the section "Appraisal Roles" found later in this chapter.

-Role Recommended number of people Hours per person Total hours for this role Facilitator 2 60 120 Appraisal team member (in addition to facilitators) 4-6 50 200-300 Systems engineering leads 1 per project (3 projects) 6 18 Practitioners from across organization 30 (3 groups of 10) 4 120 TOTAL 458-568
+Role Recommended number of people Hours per person Total hours for this role Facilitator 2 60-76 120-152 Appraisal team member (in addition to facilitators) 4-6 50-66 200-396 Systems engineering leads 1 per project (3 projects) 6-8 18-24 Practitioners from across organization 30 (3 groups of 10) 6-8 180-240 TOTAL 518-812